Do you follow the code of a professional screenwriter?

 A professional also recognizes the mountain they are climbing.
 There are no illusions of grandeur, but the realities of being in the trenches and fighting the good fight every day as you sit at the blank page.
 Everyone’s journey is unique, but the pro recognizes that anything less than always being their best is not good enough.
 Be excellent every day of your life at everything you do.

-Soldier on my fellow professionals, follow the code, and keep writing.
-Scriptcat out!
+Soldier on my fellow professionals, follow the code, keep the faith and keep screenwriting.

 Is it time for in-depth professional screenplay consultation for your feature or TV script?